About Us

 The beneficiary of a product or service also qualifies as a consumer even if they did not make the purchase directly.
 For example, if you buy a pressure cooker as a gift and it injures the recipient, the injured person can file a consumer complaint.

-Section 4 of the Consumer Protection Act 2075 establishes six fundamental consumer rights.
+Section 3 of the Consumer Protection Act 2075 establishes nine consumer rights.
 These rights form the legal basis for all consumer complaints and court proceedings in Nepal.

-• Right to choose: Freedom to select from a range of goods and services at competitive prices
+• Right to choose: Freedom to select from a range of quality goods and services at reasonable and competitive prices

-• Right to compensation: Right to seek redress and fair compensation for defective goods or negligent services
+• Right to compensation: Right to seek redress and fair compensation for losses caused by defective goods or negligent services

 • Right to consumer education: Right to be educated about consumer rights and responsibilities